Louisiana Clan

 On the way back we had a short layover in Istanbul, of all the millions of people I noticed a young man in a green shirt without arms.

-The young man without arm is a refugee from Afghanistan and is being escorted by a representative from the United Nations to Oregon.
-Instantly the young armless man and I hug with our eyes, he was so friendly and sweet.
-I ask him if he lost his arms in the war and he smiles and said that he was born that way.
-His companion was unaware of this and was surprised to find out.
-When the food cart was about ready to come down the isle the guy from the UN asked me in a kind way if I could sit at the window.
-No, no, I just want to be here, then he says that there is an isle seat just a few seats back.
-I look back and see this really good looking man with his equally beautiful girlfriend and say that guy is too big and no, that is not going to work for me.
-Then it hits me like a ton of bricks this guy eats with his feet and he is going to knee me not elbow me.
-I looked over as his big toe was changing the the monitor and said “I will move back.”
+When the food cart was about ready to come down the aisle, the UN representative kindly asked if I could move to the window seat.
+I hesitated — no, no, I just wanted to stay put — but then he mentioned there was an aisle seat just a few rows back.
+I looked and saw a very handsome man sitting next to his equally beautiful girlfriend and said, “That guy is too big — that is not going to work for me.”
+Then it hit me like a ton of bricks: this young man eats with his feet, and he was going to knee me, not elbow me.
+I glanced over just as his big toe was changing the monitor and said, “I will move back.”
 They were both happy.

 Continue Reading